-reiterated after the birth of Ishmael and before the birth of Isaac (Gen. 17:4).
-While Gen. 21:12 indicates that in Isaac shall Abraham's seed, the very following verse (Gen. 21:13) calls Ishmael Abraham's seed.
-As Isaac was blessed in the same book (Genesis), Ishmael is also specifically blessed and hence is included in God's promise.
+- i) God's covenant with Abraham was made before the latter had any children (Gen. 12:2-3).
+It was reiterated after the birth of Ishmael and before the birth of Isaac (Gen. 17:4).(21) - While Gen. (21:12) indicates that in Isaac shall Abraham's seed be called, the very following verse (Gen. 21:13) calls Ishmael Abraham's seed. - iii) As Isaac was blessed in the same book (Genesis), Ishmael is also specifically blessed and hence is included in God's promise.

-"...of the son of bondwoman (i.e. Ishmael) will make a great nation because he is thy seed" (Gen. 21:13)
+"...of the son of the bondswoman (i.e. Ishmael) will I make a great nation because he is thy seed"

-The above promise was further confirmed a few verse later:
+The above promise was further confirmed a few verses later:

-"Arise, lift up the lad, and hold him in thine hand; for I will make him a great nation."
-(Gen. 21:18)
+"Arise, lift up the lad, and hold him in thine hand; for I will make him a great nation.

-It may be noted here that when God speaks of "greatness," He does not speak merely of numbers.
-"Greatness" in His own criterion is above all founded in faith, spiritual heritage and religious leadership.
+It may be noted here that when God speaks of "greatness", He does not speak merely of numbers.
+"Greatness" in His own criterion is above all founded on faith, spiritual heritage and religious leadership.

-B. The Son of Promise must be one or the other: Isaac or Ishmael.
+c) The Son of Promise must be one or the other: Isaac or Ishmael.